 SwimRun races take place all around the world.
 We have selected several of the better-known European races as an introduction.
-We have personally taken part in the races in Engadin in Switzerland, also Hvar in Croatia, and also Bologna in Italy.
-In a few weeks time we will also attempt the World Series event in the Isles of Scilly, U.K., which is another event organised by Ötillö.
+We have personally taken part in the races in Engadin in Switzerland, also Hvar in Croatia, also Bologna in Italy, and the World Series event in the Isles of Scilly, U.K., which is another event organised by Ötillö.

 SwimRun Isles of Scilly, U.K.

 This race is organized by the original Swedish swimrun company, Ötillö, founded by Michael Lemmel and Mats Skott.
 The Isles of Scilly is a small group of islands that lie 30 miles off the south-west of England, out in the Atlantic Ocean.
 The group is made up of a number of islands, the bigger ones are inhabited, while a number of smaller islands are not inhabited.